 - i) Planting natural seedlings from the forest: Natural seedlings of Michelia champaca, and Anthocephalus cadamba can be used for plantation work.
 However, as a rule, use of natural seedlings is discouraged. - ii) Planting nursery grown seedlings: In this method, plants are grown from the seed bed in the nursery and the entire plants are directly planted in the field without transplanting or pricking out.
-This method can be used for many species under favorable conditions. - iii) Planting of transplants/containerized seedlings: These are plants which have been hardened in the nursery and then planted out in the field.
-The recent practice, however, consists in pricking out seedlings from the mother seed bed and transplanting into polythene bag or root trainer.
-That is, pricked out seedlings are not transferred in transplant beds, rather put in polythene bag or root trainer.
-For many species, seeds are directly sown in polythene bag or root trainer.
-The transplants in containers,
+This method can be used for many species under favourable conditions. - iii) Planting of transplants/containerized seedlings: These are plants which have

-Advantages and disadvantages planting Advantages
+Advantages and disadvantages planting

 - Much less quantity of seed is required.

 - Damage to seeds by birds is eliminated

 - Damage to seeds by animals is considerably reduced.

 - Success rate is high

-- · Weeding is less cost-intensive
+- Weeding is less cost-intensive

 - Through proper screening or culling of nursery seedlings in the nursery, it can be more or less ensured that only healthy planting stock is transferred to planting site.
 The resulting crop is likely to be of good health and quality.